 For those of you who don’t know, before SVV became a journalist and entrepreneur, he worked in various construction-related jobs: for a hardwood floor installer, as a carpenter and as a foreman for a high-end painting contractor firm.
 So there’s very little he doesn’t know how to do.
 I, on the other hand, have just recently learned what things like an orbit sander and a five-in-one are.
 (I’m a quick learner.)

 1. Find tiles you like.
 This is the easy part—or is it?
 We knew we wanted to replicate the original off-white subway tiles for the master—they were just cracked and in terrible shape—but we had something very specific in mind for the Lemon Room (our upstairs guest room).
 We tried to go to purchase from a small-town, local brick-and-mortar stores first, but so many of them took six to eight weeks for a custom order.
 At the time (October), we were but naive, new homeowners and thought we’d be tackling this task ASAP.
 It took us until February.
-Still, a friend referred me to Mission Stone & Tile Co. in Nashville, and they were amazing and their prices were good.
+Still, a friend referred me to Mission Stone & Tile Co. in Nashville, and they were amazing—seriously with the service; so kind, so helpful—and their prices were very reasonable.
 I found the exact shade of canary yellow we wanted for the Lemon Room, and they arrived within five days of ordering.
+BOOM.

 2. Demo existing fireplace.
 We removed our old wooden mantels and carefully set them aside, then SVV took care of this part.
 I think he had more fun with this than anything.